surfer190/fixes/django/obey-the-testing-goat.md

         from unittest.mock import patch

 Add a decorator to the test, specifying which dot-notated fucntion to patch.
-THe mocked object is then injected as an argument to the test
+The mocked object is then injected as an argument to the test

         @patch('accounts.views.send_mail')
         def test_sends_mail_to_address_from_post(self, mock_send_mail):